The top 5 360-degree surveying cameras for mobile mapping in 2021.

 The Pros:

-- ArcGIS
+• ArcGIS

-- Street Smart API
+• Street Smart API

-- LiDAR point clouds
+• LiDAR point clouds

 Cyclomedia cameras come equipped with a LiDAR scanner, making it capable of 360° spherical high-resolution panoramic images, which are geometrically accurate.

-The results from their services are extremely advanced and of the highest quality, and among the most accurate and most thorough coverage.
+The results from their services are extremely advanced and of the highest quality, and among the most accurate and thorough coverage.

-Following data capture, Cyclomedia also performs data visualization and data insight, resulting in such outputs as the identification of lamp posts, traffic lights, traffic signs, road markings, trees and manhole covers.
+Following data capture, Cyclomedia also performs data visualization and data insight, resulting in such outputs as the identification of lamp posts, traffic lights, traffic signs, road markings, trees, and manhole covers.
 Such agencies as tax offices and insurance companies have benefited greatly from this information.

 The Cons:

-- No hardware offered
+• No hardware offered

-- Limited by car fleet
+• Limited by the car fleet

-- Vendor lock-in
+• Vendor lock-in

-This service is generally well-received by its customers and is a nice neat package for those clients who possess the funds for such a service.
-However, due to their limited number of equipped vehicles, there is the issue of efficiency and the logistics as the company is primarily situated in the Netherlands.
-These circumstances do not make it particularly easy for companies or governmental organizations to acquire the cameras nor operate them as per their needs.
+This service is generally well-received by its customers and is a nice, neat package for those clients who possess the funds for such a service.
+However, due to their limited number of equipped vehicles, there is the issue of efficiency and logistics as the company is primarily situated in the Netherlands.
+These circumstances do not make it particularly easy for companies or governmental organizations to acquire the cameras or operate them as per their needs.
 Rather, they are tied to the availability of the automobiles and any time restraints from other bookings of the cars.

 Conclusion:

 For companies or governments that are looking to conduct a brief but highly precise mapping of a particular area, they will not regret using Cyclomedia.
-They deliver some of the best data and data insight out there.
+They deliver some of the best data and data insights out there.
 Their work is a cut above the rest for those who can afford the service and who do not need regular updates or real-time images of the space in question.

 6. Mosaic X Camera